NaokiHori/Wave/docs/source/governing_equation/physical_domain/energy_balance.rst

 where the former term is again the boundary contribution whereas the latter denotes the energy dissipation.

-The fourth term is simply the energy input due to the external factor and remain as it is.
+The fourth term simply denotes the energy input due to the external factor, and we remain it as it is.

 In summary, we obtain